 Interface & Commands

-- Minimap: shows visible areas and units.
-Right-click it to move.
+- Minimap: Right-click it to move.
 Mousing over structures displays their last-known HP.
 Global abilities can be targeted using the minimap.

 Mouse over icons and interface elements to reveal tooltips stating exactly what they represent.
-This example is from an unplaced ability point for Caitlyn's Piltover Peacemaker, which shows what changes with the next rank.
+This example is from an unplaced ability point for Caitlyn's Piltover Peacemaker, and it shows what changes with the next rank.

 In tooltips, statistics are represented by this color code: AP, AD, armor, MR, HP, and mana.
 Base amounts sometimes are indicated in different colors than bonus amounts.